 When life is overwhelming, if someone is worried about a loved one, or if someone just needs a caring person to listen, Crisis Response Network provides immediate and confidential help.

 Our goal is to empower transformation from HOPE to HEALTH.
 Everyone faces crisis, but no one needs to go through it alone.
 Our experienced, professionally trained Crisis Specialists are ready to respond 24/7/365 to whatever crisis an individual is facing.

 Below, you’ll find a detailed description of each of our services and where each is provided.

 Trained crisis intervention specialists are available around the clock, every day of the year, to help over the phone.

-The Crisis Line is confidential and is open to anyone who needs help.
+The Crisis Line is FREE, confidential, and open to anyone who needs help.

 Our specialists can help in many ways, including:

-- Helping you arrange counseling or connecting you to a community resource near you;
+- Helping you arrange COUNSELING or connect to a community resource near you

-- Presenting options for dealing with other urgent situations; and,
+- Presenting solutions for dealing with other URGENT SITUATIONS

 Eligibility and Care Services (SMI Determination)